 Luke winced at the childhood nickname.
 It wouldn’t be long now before Rey started to remember everything…every painful detail he’d hoped to spare his padawan.

 “I plucked a moonflower from the vines and held it out to him,” she continued after a moment. “’To give you this,’ I said.
 He took it.
 He didn’t say anything, but the anger went out of him.”

 Her gaze shifted to meet the old hermit’s eyes.
-“Who is he?
-Who was he to me?”
+“I was there.
+How is that possible?”